distributedci/dci-blog/content/2022-09-01-preflight-integration-in-dci.md

 Title: Certification tests for OpenShift containers and operators: how to run with DCI
-Date: 2022-09-01 10:00
+Date: 2022-10-20 10:00
 Category: how-to
 Tags: partners, certification, operator-certification, container-certification, preflight, dci-openshift-app-agent
 Slug: preflight-integration-in-dci
 Author: Tatiana Krishtop
 Github: tkrishtop
 Summary: This post has some practical information about running Preflight certification suites with DCI.
-You will learn how to run the tests, debug using log files, and submit the results for the certification.
+You will learn how to run the tests, debug using log files, and submit the results for certification.
 All this is an embedded functionality offered by DCI.

 [TOC]